Out of all of the things that people struggle with in the job search, I think the cover letter takes the cake.

 - You are excited to work at their company – Passionate employees are viewed as more loyal, more engaged, and the perception is that they do better work.
 Whether or not that’s true, people are often screening for that genuine enthusiasm.

-So here’s what to write in a cover letter
+So here’s how to write your cover letter

 - Explain why you are uniquely qualified to do the job you’re applying for – This means you need to read the entire job description CAREFULLY and make a solid case for exactly why you are the best person to do that job.